 Graduate Committee

 The PhD program in Nursing prepares nurse scientists in promoting and managing health of at-risk populations or those with chronic conditions; health systems and quality; or nursing education.
-There are two tracks 1) MSN to PhD and 2) BSN to PhD.
+There are two tracks 1) MS to PhD and 2) BSN to PhD.

 The BSN to PhD track was created expressly for academically strong BSN graduates who want to be educators and researchers.
 Students must be full-time and can complete their PhD degree in 4.5 to 5 years without all the clinical requirements of the MSN program.
 All features and benefits of the traditional PhD program apply, including faculty advisor support and mentoring.